PremKumarAK47/SpringCore/README.md

 - compile: maven compiles all the source code of the project by downloading and adding requied jar files in the classpath.

 - test-compile: if we have written any unit test cases those code will be compiled.

+test : maven will run all the test cases and it will show how many test cases are success and how many fails.